 - Wood, tile, grout, sealant, & other materials

 5. Plentiful Shower Opportunities

 - Truck Stops – Truck stop chains, like Flying J and Pilot, offer hot water showers to anyone, not just truck drivers.
-Not free, but convenient when needed.
+It’s not a free service, but it’s convenient when needed.

 - Beach Showers – Many established beach locations will have an on-site shower for people to rinse off.

 - Rivers & Lakes – You might not be able to use shampoo and soap, but taking a plunge in a nearby river or lake is an effective way to stay clean.

 - Spigot & Hose Showers – We carry a collapsible hose and sprayer to connect to a spigot whenever we see one.
 It’s not a fabulous shower experience, and it’s cold water, but it does the job.